eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 Intuitively, it might make sense that Approval is the most basic and intuitive possible voting system you might define if people are labeling candidates "good" and "bad".
 Just find the candidate(s) the most people think are "good".
 Done.
 But Vorsatz shows that it's more fundamental than that.

 Rather than "Approval is intuitive and happens to satisfy xyz...", it's more that the dichotomous domain, though simple, still gives us a lot of room for weird and crazy voting systems.
 But as we take away more and more of the "weirdness" by imposing these basic criteria, we end up building a cage that can only contain one voting system: Approval.
 Approval becomes the lossless, perfect measure of the voters' preferences on this domain.
-It becomes the ultimately "honest" system.
+It becomes the ultimate "honest" system.
 Your ballot means *exactly* what it says, and that eliminates all room for manipulation.

 ### The Extension of May's Theorem